3and4/Leither/doc/GongShi-en.md

 #### 3.1 Create Organization
 Any user can create an organization.
 First, system creates a pair of encryption keys for the organization.
 The public key ID is the default organization ID.
 Founder is automatically a member and supervisor by default.
 Organization has the same authorization scheme as MiMei.
 User identity includes supervisor, member and guest.

-Organization runs on the node of it creation.
+Organization runs on the node of its creation.
 Distributed organization also starts to work on the first node where it is created.
 The default network structure is DHT network which stores public information of the organization.

 Public information of the organization can be inquired through DHT network.
 Information of member's node can be searched through routing service.
 Members can send P2P message.
 Group chatting data belongs to public and saved on DHT network.
 #### 3.2 Join Organization
-User can apply to join a organization directly, or send application through a member.
+User can apply to join a organization directly, or ask a member to apply on its behavior.
 Once supervisor confirms the application, the user becomes a member and DHT is updated with corresponding information.
 Member can check public information of the organization.

-User can also help with certain task of the organization and become a member as reward.
+User can also perform certain task for the organization and get rewarded a membership.

 #### 3.3 Business Development
-Organization business is a pack of Leither applications, which can be published as public information of the organization network.
+Organization service is actually a series of Leither applications, which can be published in the public information of the organization network.
-For example a video website can be separated into the following sub-business:
+For example a video website can be separated into the following sub-services:
 + Content collection and production
 + Add tags to content
 + Application support with resource, including storage, bandwidth, CPU, etc.